-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 Today, a shooter that wore its heart on its sleeve.
 Somebody's heart, anyway.
 And their liver, lungs, and three different flavours of goo.

 Occasionally, old games resurface for a new era.
 At the moment, it's Shadow Warrior's turn.
-The original game is now free on Steam , with a reimagined version coming in a few months time.
 I've already done it though, so this week I thought we'd take a look at its undead sister game—one that will probably never see a similar treatment no matter how much fans demand it, simply because it's one of those games whose rights issues have firmly turned out to be wrongs.
 It's an interesting game though; like Shadow Warrior, a shooter that managed to do a lot with very little, without the painful comedy racism.

 "It distills his hate into the maelstrom raging in the center of his mind" indeed.
 By Tchernobog's giant sweaty balls, that's not just regular old purple prose, it's purpureus.